asutoshpalai/abdb_patcher/README.md

 ## Status

-Although the patch is successful and the daemon restarts successfully, the `abd root` command still fails (adb restarts, but without root).
+Although the patch is successful and the daemon restarts successfully, the `abd root` failed for **me** as **my** ROM was not compiled with `ALLOW_ADBD_ROOT` flag.
 But feel free to try for yourself.
 Nothing is permanent, everything reverts back with the reboot.
+If it works, create an issue so that I can remove this message.